NASA-Openscapes/2i2cAccessPolicies/README.md

 By default, archives (`.tar.gz`) are created in your `/tmp` directory before upload to the S3 bucket.
-The `/tmp` directory is cleared out when you shut down the hub.
+The `/tmp` directory is cleared out when you shut down the Hub.
 However, `/tmp` has limited space (80GB shared by up to four users on a single node), so if you are archiving many large directories, you will likely need to specify a location in your `$HOME` directory by passing a path to the `--temp-path` argument.
 The script will endeavour to clean up after itself and